 Chronic pain is a state in which pain persists beyond the usual course of an acute disease or healing of an injury, or that may or may not be associated with an acute or chronic pathologic process that causes continuous or intermittent pain over months or years.
-Research has shown that medical cannabis for chronic pain can be an effective method of treatment that is far safer than many other options.
+Research has shown that medical cannabis for pain can be an effective method of treatment that is far safer than many other options.

 Chronic pain is an often-incapacitating condition that affects every aspect of your life.
 It can make the simplest of activities, such as buttoning your shirt or tying your shoes, a struggle.
 Over time, the condition takes its toll, and you can find yourself becoming down and depressed due to your constant struggle with your pain.